L1TrackJetsPrimaryVtx/TrackletEmulation/README.md

 11/21/2017: updated to use an algorithm closer to the firmware algorithm.
 Also some bug fixes.

 02/15/2018: Setup a rough version for Code Sharing with RAL.
 Includes:

-	Trigger Turn On Code
+	Trigger Turn On Code,
-	Truth Matching for Efficiency SUmmary
+	Truth Matching for Efficiency Summary,
-	L1 Rates in Min Bias Sample
+	L1 Rates in Min Bias Sample,
-	Copy of L1TrackNtupler with Fast Jets
+	Copy of L1TrackNtupler with Fast Jets,
 	(To compile the necessary C++ code and ROOT Macros) make all